 Tomatoes are a warm weather crop, so they do not grow well in cool soil.
 They need consistently warm soil, free from any danger of frost, in order to germinate properly.

 If the soil temperature is below 50 degrees Fahrenheit (10 degrees Celsius), then your tomato seeds will completely fail to germinate.
-There is nothing you can do about this – this is Mother Nature’s decision, not mine!
+There is nothing you can do about this – it is Mother Nature’s decision, not mine!